-UPDATE 7/25/17 – Authorities have arrested Julian Valles Jr., 34,of Dudley,Rudolfo DeLeon Jr., 27, of Mt.
+UPDATE 7/25/17 – In the case of missing Christopher Cole Thomas, authorities have arrested Julian Valles Jr., 34,of Dudley,Rudolfo DeLeon Jr., 27, of Mt.
 Olive, and Anthony Ridell James Jr., 26, of Mt.
 Olive into custody on July 17th.
 Jeremy Brian Carpenter, 42, of Taylor Falls, Minnesota, was taken into custody in Minnesota on July 18.
-According to ABC11, Carpenter has been charged with 4 counts of felony obstruction of justice, and 1 count of felony concealment of a death.
-He is being held on a $500,000 bond.
+According to ABC11, Carpenter has been charged with 4 counts of felony obstruction of justice, and 1 count of felony concealment of a death and additionally he is being held on a $500,000 bond.
 Valles has been charged with 3 counts of felony obstruction of justice, and 1 count of felony concealment of a death, James is charged with 1 count of felony obstruction of justice, and 1 count of felony concealment of a death and DeLeon is charged with 1 count of felony concealment of a death.

 Find Cole Thomas Facebook Page posted: